Unscripted Content

 Creator • Producer • Head of Development • Story Producer • Casting Director • Editor • Post Production Supervisor • Music Supervisor • Graphics • Set Designer • Props • Social Media Manager • Host

 Reality Room: Battle of the Sexes is the second season of Reality Room.
 This season featured 6 returning roommates and 8 new roommates that were paired up based on their self-identified sexes.
-The sex that racks up the most competition wins over the course of the season guarantees themself a jury vote in the final two.
+To raise the stakes of the game, the sex that racks up the most competition wins over the course of the season guarantees themself a jury vote in the final two.
 Halfway through the season, the teams were split up and for the first time, roommates competed as individuals.
-At the final 6, production ceased due to COVID-19 and we were forced to have an online semi-final.
-The final four then had to campaign to the public and one male and one female were voted into the final 2.
-This was an incredible challenge to take on over a pandemic and an academic year but the show must go on and my ingenuity prevailed!
+At the final 6, production shut down due to COVID-19 and we were forced to have an online semi-final.
+The final four then had to campaign to the public, and one male and one female were voted into the final 2.
+This was an incredible challenge to take on over both a pandemic and an academic year, but the show must go on and my ingenuity prevailed!

 Reality Room: The Virus

-Reality Room: The Virus is the planned third season of Reality Room.
-It was never produced due to COVID-19 set restrictions making the format unable to continue.
-Created before the coronavirus outbreak, the theme was high-tech and a computer virus has infiltrated the Reality Room supercomputer.
-This virus would materialize in the form of a roommate labeled ‘The Virus.’
-For the first time, 12 contestants would be competing as individuals for the entirety of the season, and one roommate wasn’t going to be an Elon student.
-This roommate had to keep this a secret and as the virus in the game, would receive secret missions each week to wreak havoc amongst the other roommates.
-For every completed mission, the virus would receive a portion of the prize fund and at the midpoint of the game, would be allowed to expose themselves and leave with half the prize fund, or stay and keep their identity a secret, competing for the rest of the season.
+Reality Room: The Virus was going to be the third season of Reality Room.
+Elon student Television implemented COVID-19 set restrictions, limiting sets to a measly 10 people.
+With a cast of 12 people, we were unable to continue with our original format and this season was never produced.
+In addition to this, although it was developed prior to the coronavirus outbreak, having a “virus” themed season would’ve been in poor taste.
+The season had a high-tech theme and the twist was that a computer virus has infiltrated the Reality Room supercomputer.
+This virus would materialize in the form of a roommate accurately labeled ‘The Virus.’
+For the first time, 12 contestants would be competing as individuals for the entirety of the season, but one roommate wasn’t going to be an Elon student.
+This roommate would have to keep this a secret and as the virus in the game, would receive secret missions each week to wreak havoc amongst the other roommates.
+For every completed mission, The Virus would receive a portion of the prize fund and if they successfully kept their identity a secret would be faced with an ultimatum at the midpoint of the game: Expose themselves and leave with half the prize fund, or choose to stay and keep their identity a secret, competing for the rest of the season as a traditional Roommate.
 Voting would also be completed by points, with each roommate having 5 points to disperse amongst two at-risk roommates, the two with the most points being banished each week.

 Reality Room: Battle Royale